aamini11/Notes/Beans.md

 ## Downsides

 It should be noted that dependency injection does incur some downsides.
-1. It makes constructing your application harder.
-(This is discussed in more detail in the next section)
+1. It makes constructing your application harder which requires the introduction of frameworks like Spring (This is discussed in more detail in later sections)
 2. Dependency injection can make your app more configurable, but overuse of the pattern can lead to unnecessary indirection and complexity
 3. Worse debuggability.
 What would have been normal compile-time errors now become complex autowire runtime errors with long stack traces.
 ## Manual Dependency Injection

 In the previous section, we explained the theory/motivation behind dependency injection and why it sometimes makes sense to inject dependencies.
-The problem is that if we parameterize an object, now creating that object is harder because there's an extra step of making sure the right dependencies are passed in.
+The problem is that if we parameterize an object to use dependency injection, now creating that object is harder because there's an extra step of making sure the right dependencies are passed in.
 Example:

 ```java
 // Creating a UserRepository class that doesn't use dependency injection is easier.